 It’s hard to call anything a done deal this early in the legislative process.
 However, in Connecticut, it’s hard to imagine much going wrong at this point.

 The people of the state want it.
 Connecticut politicians want it.
 The only real hurdle was finding terms that would be acceptable to the state, to the tribes and to Sportech.
 The latter runs the state’s off-track betting shops.
-It will be happy with the deal, since it allows the Connecticut Lottery to establish up to 15 retail sportsbooks.
+It will be happy with the deal, since it allows the Lottery to establish up to 15 retail sportsbooks in Connecticut.
 We can assume several of those will be placed at Sportech locations.

 Now that the governor and tribes have signed off on their agreement, we can expect the bill itself to move swiftly through the legislature.

 “We’re proud of this landmark agreement with the State of Connecticut that cements a historic moment for our Tribal Nation,” said Butler.
 “This agreement bolsters the state’s economic development and growth, and allows us to develop a stable economic foundation for the future of our tribal community.”